List of ancient Roman temples

 This is a list of ancient Roman temples, built during antiquity by the people of ancient Rome or peoples belonging to the Roman Empire.
 Roman temples were dedicated to divinities from the Roman pantheon.

 Substantial remains

-Most of the best survivals had been converted into churches and mosques.
+Most of the best had been converted into churches and mosques.
 Rural areas in the Islamic world have some good remains, which had been left largely undisturbed.
-In Spain, some remarkable discoveries (Vic, Cordoba, Barcelona) were made in the 19th century, when old buildings being reconstructed or demolished were found to contain major remains encased in later buildings.
+In Spain, some remarkable discoveries (Vic, Cordoba, Barcelona) were made in the when old buildings being reconstructed or demolished were found to contain major remains encased in later buildings.
 In Rome, Pula, and elsewhere some walls incorporated in later buildings have always been evident.
-In most cases loose pieces of stone have been removed from the site, and some such as capitals may be found in local museums, along with non-architectural items excavated, such as terracotta votive offerings, which are often found in large numbers.
+In most cases loose pieces of stone have been removed from the site, and some such as capitals may be found in local museums, along with non-architectural items excavated, such as terracotta votive offerings, which are often found in large.